 Best time to visit Palo Maria Puerto Vallarta

-The first time I visited Palo Maria was in May during peak dry season, and to be honest, it was a little disappointing because there was barely a waterfall to see.
+The first time I visited Palo Maria was in May during the peak dry season, and to be honest, it was a little disappointing because there was barely a waterfall to see.
 Still, it was an awesome place to hang out and go swimming with friends for the afternoon.

 When I returned in late June after the rain had started, the waterfall was so much more impressive to see!

 It was also much less crowded, and I still felt safe swimming in the pool below.
 On top of that, the jungle was much more green and lush.

 That said, we did get caught in a rainshower on the hike back, which is always a risk during the rainy season.
 But I loved it!
 It’s such an incredible feeling to be in the middle of the jungle, even if you’re soaking wet – making this one of the best things to do in Puerto Vallarta in August.

 What to bring to Palo Maria Waterfall Puerto Vallarta

 - Sun protection including hat, sunscreen, sunglasses

 - Snorkel gear if you want to snorkel